 The Currawong was trying to escape the storm - but alas my camera couldn't focus in the torrential downpour....

-Linking with #WWOT #WednesdayAroundtheWorld #AwwMonday #WordlessWednesday #GardenAffair #SaturdayCritters #NaturesNotes
+Linking with #WaterThursday #WWOT #WednesdayAroundtheWorld #AwwMonday #WordlessWednesday #GardenAffair #SaturdayCritters #NaturesNotes

 Beautiful birds and photos.
 Have a great day and a happy week ahead.